fluid-systems/SOFIRpy/docs/overview.rst

 **Automation of Simulation workflow**

-Easy to use functionalities to store data inside a hdf5 allows to implement a automated simulation workflow (Example illustrating possible workflow coming in the future).
+Easy-to-use functionalities for storing data and meta data in a hdf5 file allows to implement custom automated simulation workflows.
+(Example illustrating possible workflow coming in the future).